damianhakert/damianhakert.github.io/source/posts/2016-07-22-gitlab-8-10-released.html.md

 * Checking if an avatar is present no longer hits the underlying storage engine, reducing the time it takes to check if an avatar is present: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5093
 * Checking if a user has access to a single project has been optimised: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5102
 * The queries used to get merge request closing/merging events are now cached per request: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5151
-* The presence of an external wiki is now cached on database level: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5305 (**not yet merged**)
+* The presence of an external wiki is now cached on database level: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5305
 * Performance of automatically generating links in Markdown has been improved: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5311
 * Checking whether to show a system note has been optimized: gitlab-org/gitlab-ce!5070
 * The maximum access badge for each author of a comment is now cached to prevent multiple lookups for the same author: gitlab-org/gitlab-ce!4982